Employment

 We thank all applicants in advance, but only those individuals granted an interview will be contacted.

-Throughout July and August, visitors can hop in one of our vintage vehicles for a tour around our Coal Mining display.
+Throughout July and August visitors can hop in one of the museum's vintage vehicles for a chauffeur-driven tour through our Coal Mining exhibit.
 This is an exciting chance for people to not only look at the artifacts, but to experience them in motion.

 The Touring in Classics Program Assistant will be an outgoing, people-oriented individual who enjoys working with and helping the public in a cultural setting.
 They will be responsible for ensuring that the Touring in Classics Program operates daily.